suryabulusu/ensime.github.io/server/troubleshooting.md

 ## Freezing Up

-1. check if you're running out of RAM, if so try the workarounds documented in [#1756](https://github.com/ensime/ensime-server/issues/1756).
+1. Check if you're running out of RAM, if so try the workarounds documented in [#1756](https://github.com/ensime/ensime-server/issues/1756).
-2. if you enabled reverse lookups, this could be the cause
+2. If you enabled reverse lookups, this could be the cause.
+Note that earlier versions of ensime-sbt would generate project configurations with this enabled, by default.
-3. see "Problem with red squiggly lines" above, as it has the same root cause.
+3. See "Problem with red squiggly lines" above, as it has the same root cause.

 ## Anything else

-1. ensure that your build tool and editor plugins are up to date.
+1. Ensure that your build tool and editor plugins are up to date.
-1. fully compile your project, ENSIME uses your binaries for indexing.
+1. Fully compile your project, ENSIME uses your binaries for indexing.
-1. check [all ENSIME FAQ issues](https://github.com/search?utf8=%E2%9C%93&q=user%3Aensime+is%3Aissue+label%3AFAQ&type=Issues&ref=searchresults) and do a quick search.
+1. Check [all ENSIME FAQ issues](https://github.com/search?utf8=%E2%9C%93&q=user%3Aensime+is%3Aissue+label%3AFAQ&type=Issues&ref=searchresults) and do a quick search.

 If that solved your problem, great!
 If not, try asking in the chat room for your text editor's plugin.